Husband E. Kimmel: After Pearl Harbor

-In 1942, the Roberts Commission, appointed by President Franklin D. Roosevelt to investigate the attack, determined that Kimmel and his counterpart, Army Lieutenant General Walter Short, were guilty of errors of judgment and dereliction of duty in the events leading up to the attack.
+In 1942, the Roberts Commission, appointed by President Roosevelt to investigate the attack, determined that Kimmel and his counterpart, Army Lieutenant General Walter Short, were guilty of errors of judgment and dereliction of duty in the events leading up to the attack.
 Kimmel defended his decisions at several hearings, testifying that important information had not been made available to him.

 Following the death of Secretary Knox in April 1944, his successor James V. Forrestal ordered that a Naval Court of Inquiry be convened to investigate the facts surrounding the Japanese attack on Pearl Harbor and to assess any culpability borne by members of the Navy.
 The court consisted of Admiral Adolphus Andrews; Admiral Orin G. Murfin, who served as President of the Court, and Admiral Edward C. Kalbfus.
-The court convened on July 24, 1944 and held daily sessions in Washington, D.C., San Francisco, and Pearl Harbor.
+The court convened on July 24, 1944, and held daily sessions in Washington, D.C., San Francisco, and Pearl Harbor.
 After interviewing numerous witnesses, it completed its work on October 19, 1944.
 Its report to the Navy Department largely exonerated Kimmel.
-The court found that Kimmel's decisions had been correct given the limited information available to him, but criticized then-Chief of Naval Operations Harold R. Stark for failing to warn Kimmel that war was imminent.
+The court found that Kimmel's decisions had been correct given the limited information available to him, but criticized then-Chief of Naval Operations Stark for failing to warn Kimmel that war was imminent.
 The court concluded that "based upon the facts established, the Court is of the opinion that no offenses have been committed nor serious blame incurred on the part of any person or persons in the naval service."
 Because the court's findings implicitly revealed that American cryptographers had broken the Japanese codes, a critical wartime secret, the court's report was not made public until after the end of the war.